fremartini/aoe-balance-bot/README.md

     - 2: `INFO`
 - `cacheExpiryHours` How long player data should be retained in the cache (default: `24` hours)
 - `cacheMaxSize` How many players data can be stored at one time before stale data will be removed (default `20` entities)
-- `port` Port used for heartbeat (If this is not provided no server will be started)
+- `PORT` Port used for heartbeat (If this is not provided no server will be started).
+Must be capitalized
 - `trustInsecureCertificates` Disable certificate validation when making API calls to get game data
 - `whitelistedChannels` If this is set, the bot will only react to messages in these channels (defaults to all channels).
 Channel IDs